History of education in the United States: Progressive Era

+The American economy was growing steadily every decade from the 1880s to 1930, despite occasional recessions and depressions.
+The population was growing as well, and with immigrants from Europe as well as farmers' sons moving to urban areas.
+At the same time state child labor laws removed most younger children from factory jobs.
+Productivity was moving up as well.
+The challenge was for the educational system to support this growth.

 The progressive era in education was part of a larger Progressive Movement, extending from the 1890s to the 1930s.
 The era was notable for a dramatic expansion in the number of schools and students served, especially in the fast-growing metropolitan cities.
 After 1910, smaller cities also began building high schools.
 By 1940, 50% of young adults had earned a high school diploma.

+Committee of Ten

+The National Education Association convened the Committee of Ten in 1892.
+The resulting report was influential in structuring grades 1 through 12 across school districts and states, as well as what subjects would be taught.

+Bureaucracies

+By the 1890s state legislatures organized local school districts under the general supervision of a statewide superintendent of public instruction, assisted by an appointed state board of education.
+The system remains in effect in the 21st century.
+The state superintendents were business managers more than educators.
+They identified with the business community, and made frequent analogy to making schools a business-like bureaucracy, with maximum efficiency and minimum waste, at reasonable expense to the taxpayer, with a long term benefit of enhanced economic growth.
+They believe that students should be tightly controlled and teachers closely supervised.
+The superintendents emphasized the need for uniformity, strict adherence to elaborate rules, and avoiding local variations.

-Radical historians in the 1960s, steeped in the anti-bureaucratic ethos of the New Left, deplored the emergence of bureaucratic school systems.
+As early as 1880 Charles Francis Adams Jr. called school superintendents, "drill sergeants " and likened their overcontrolled schools to "a combination cotton mill and railroad."
+Radical historians in the 1960s, steeped in the anti-bureaucratic ethos of the New Left, deplored the bureaucratic school systems.
 They argued its purpose was to suppress the upward aspirations of the working class.
 But other historians have emphasized the necessity of building non-politicized standardized systems.
 The reforms in St. Louis, according to historian Selwyn Troen, were, "born of necessity as educators first confronted the problems of managing a rapidly expanding and increasingly complex institutions."
 Troen found that the bureaucratic solution removed schools from the bitterness and spite of ward politics.
 Troen argues: